• Skip to primary navigation

 3. Don't be afraid to adjust the liquid amount, adding less or more, as needed, until the dough is very moist, but not super sticky.
 Different flours will absorb differently, so the exact amount will vary from kitchen to kitchen.

-4. It's ok to add a dusting of flour when shaping and cutting the scones, to prevent major sticking, but don't over-do it.
+4. It’s ok to add a dusting of flour when shaping and cutting the scones, to prevent major sticking, but don’t overdo it.
 Use just what you need.

-5. Don't over-work the dough.
+5. Don’t overwork the dough.
 This warms and softens the butter.

 6. Fold the dough over several times before rolling and cutting.
 This creates layers and a better rise.

 7. Chill the cut scones before baking.
-This re-chills the butter and ensures the scones retain their shape, layers and don't spread.
+This re-chills the butter and ensures the scones retain their shape, and layers and don’t spread.

 8. If adding fruit, keep the fruit as dry as possible, to avoid adding extra liquid to the dough.